 Home / Data Protection /Law 21.719

-The new data protection law establishes compliance standards aligned with international regulations.
-It introduces specific obligations for security, transparency and demonstrable accountability for organizations that process personal data in Chile.
+Law 21.719 is the new Chilean personal data protection law, published on December 13, 2024.
+It replaces the regime of Law 19.628 and introduces a regulatory architecture aligned with international standards such as the GDPR, with specific obligations for security, transparency and demonstrable accountability for organizations that process personal data in Chile.

 Key Changes